International9/Quake-Unity-Movement/README.md

 - jumping
 - stairs
 - slopes
-- triggers (the triggers are handled using a rigidbody on the player)
+- triggers (handled using a rigidbody on the player)

 and other features for Quake I's 'physics' (as with all of the weird tech in the og game)

-however, the movement system does NOT support any water movement or a 'nudgeplayer' function, you could implement those yourself using the custom trace system in the project, helper functions (will be added soon) and/or the original source code which is linked above.
+however, the movement system does NOT support any water movement or a 'nudgeplayer' function, you could implement those yourself using the custom trace system in the project, helper functions and/or the sources which are linked above.